d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 - [Fetch dynamic information from an API](/blog/2020-01-angular-scully#fetch-dynamic-information-from-an-api)
 - [Conclusion](/blog/2020-01-angular-scully#conclusion)

+> On _Dec 16, 2019_ the static site generator _Scully_ for Angular [was presented](https://www.youtube.com/watch?v=Sh37rIUL-d4).
-> _Scully_ is currently just available within an early version.
+> _Scully_ automatically detects all app routes and create static sites out of it that are ready to ship for production. _Scully_ is currently just available within an early version.
 > This blog post is based on version _0.0.9_
 > However some of the commands or API calls used here may change in the future.
-> It’s my intention the keep the blog post as up-to-date as possible.
+> It’s my goal to keep this blog post as up-to-date as possible.

 ## About Scully

 Scully is a static site generator (SSG) for Angular apps.
-Scully analyzes a built Angular app and detect all the routes of the app.
+Scully analyses a built Angular app and detect all the routes of the app.
 It will then call every route it found, visit the page in the browser, renders the page and finally put the static rendered page on your disk.
 This is what we are calling **pre-rendering**.
 The result is a structure ready for shipping to your web server.